maryi/CSCW-Project/Project report/ReportDocument.md

 | Figure 1.
 The Model of Coordinated Action (MoCA) and its seven dimensions (Lee & Paine, 2015) |

-*Synchronicity*: concerns a continuum of coordinated action ranging from being conducted synchronously, at the same time, to asynchronously, at different times.
+*Synchronicity*: concerns a continuum of coordinated action ranging from being conducted synchronously -at the same time-, to asynchronously -at different times.
 This dimension further recognizes that coordinated actions can be both synchronous and asynchronous.
-Recognizing that the predictability of time throughout a CSCW project can vary, this descriptor can be a challenge to identify discretely.

 *Physical Distribution*: this dimension describes whether coordinated actions are taking place in the same geographic location (collocated) or at different geographic locations (distributed).

-Again recognizing that the predictability of physical distribution throughout a CSCW project can vary, this descriptor can be a challenge to identify discretely.
+Recognizing that the predictability Synchronicity and Physical distribution throughout a CSCW project can vary, information about these dimensions can be a challenge to identify discretely.

 *Scale*: addresses the number of participants involved in the collaboration.
 Information provided by this dimension illustrate the complexity of the computer-based tool required as it is assumed that an increase in participants requires a more robust social arrangements and new practices.